tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A bdq:sourceAuthority that uses dwc:scientificName to deterrmine the "marine" or "non-marine" status of a taxon using the "Environment" term obtained from the World Register of Marine Species (WORMS) database.</td>
+			<td>A bdq:sourceAuthority that uses dwc:scientificName to determine the "marine" or "non-marine" status of a dwc:Taxon using the "Environment" term obtained from the World Register of Marine Species (WORMS) database.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>